Autocatalysis of Graviton Production via the Gertsenshtein Effect for the Yang-Mills Field: Yang-Mills and Gravitational Wave Equations

 One can define ``magnetic" and ``electric" fields in exactly the same way as in the Maxwellian case, that is, $F^a_{ij} = \e_{ijk}B^a_k$ and $F^a_{i0} = E^a_i$.
 We follow this convention; however, it should be understood that these are not the Maxwellian electric and magnetic fields.
-With these designations, the stress tensor reads: \be 4\pi T_{ij}= -(E^a_iE^a_j + B^a_iB^a_j)+\frac1{2}\d_{ij}(\bf E^a \cdot E^a + B^a \cdot B^a). \ee
+With these designations, the stress-energy tensor for flat space reads: \be 4\pi T_{ij}= -(E^a_iE^a_j + B^a_iB^a_j)+\frac1{2}\d_{ij}(\bf E^a \cdot E^a + B^a \cdot B^a). \ee